jstck/gcode-archiver/README.md

 ## G-code Archiver for Moonraker

 A small Python CLI that queries a Moonraker server for `gcode_metadata`, keeps the N most recent G-code files, and prints or executes moves to archive the rest.
+Keeps your gcode directory from overflowing, only keeping likely relevant stuff there.
+100% vibe coded.

 ### Requirements